 Experiential hands-on learning focusing on ecological relationships and environmental quality of the locations visited.
 Gain valuable and exciting first-hand experience using scientific and field equipment to take measurements and collect field data.
 Engage in a current issue pertaining to the area and participate in mock town hall meeting to learn about stakeholders and perspectives.
 Learn about various state and federal agencies and their approach to land management.
 Check the schedule to see which locations will be visited and the format for the exploration i.e. extended camping trip, day trips etc. Check schedule to see additional fees that cover food, lodging and transportation.
-[NS, GE, SE]
+[GE, NS, NS-LAB, SE]

-IntroductionToEcologicalRestorationENVS 2185 Credits/Units
+IntroductiontoEcologicalRestorationENVS 2185 Credits/Units

 Learning field techniques required for ecological restoration, interacting with agency personnel and others working in the field of restoration.
 Participating in the collection, analysis and interpretation of data pertaining to ecological health of various habitats.
 Projects vary depending upon field locations and agency partnerships.
-[NS,SE]
+[GE, NS, NS-LAB, SE]

+Environmental Politics

-Environmental Politics ENVS 231 5 Credits/Units
+ENVS 231 5 Credits/Units

 Examines the relationship between industrial civilization and the natural environment by exploring underlying ecological philosophies and the economic and political processes by which environmental decisions are made.
 Emphasis on critical thinking and evaluating alternative points of view.
-[SS,SE]

-SelectedTopicsENVS 2801-5 Credits/Units
+Credit not allowed for both ENVS 231 and POLS 231.
+[GE, SE, SS]

+ENVS 280 1-5 Credits/Units

-Special Projects ENVS 290 1-5 Credits/Units
+ENVS 290 1-5 Credits/Units